ballerina-platform/ballerina-spec/beps/openapi-dependabot/1416_ai_driven_dependabot_for_opneapi_connectors.md

 If a change is detected in an OpenAPI specification, the bot will perform a series of automated actions:

 ##### (i) Update OpenAPI Specification Repository
 The updated OpenAPI file will be added to the centralised API specification repository, and the system will create a pull request containing the new spec version.
-Since this doesn't involve any AI-related work and only updating the content which is in the updated OpenAPI spec, this will be merged to the repository without human reviewal.
+Since this doesn't involve any AI-related work and only updating the content which is in the updated OpenAPI spec, this will be merged to the repository without human review.

 ##### (ii) Regenerate the Corresponding Connector
 The system will then regenerate the connector in its dedicated repository using the existing AI-driven connector generation pipeline (developed by another internship project) supported by Ballerina.